soumyakbhattacharyya/hyde/_posts/2018-05-22-functional-interface.md

 | UnaryOperator<T>  | T        | T       | Convert *name* of an album to upper case                   |
 | BinaryOperator<T> | (T, T)   | T       | Multiply two numbers                                       |

-At high level, **agenda** for this blog is to understand, how can we design better java code, by leveraging functional interfaces.

 **Data Set**

-We will assume following data set to design various API that process/uses it.

-The data set (which is a list of musical albums) has been compiled by Rolling Stone managine.
-An entry in this data set (whic is an album) has an associated year of publication, name, artist, genre and subgenre.
+To facilitate discussion, we have assumed following data source.
+It is a collection of  musical albums  compiled by Rolling Stone mangazine.
+Each entry has an associated year of publication, name, artist, genre and subgenre.

 | Year | Album                | Artist         | Genre | Subgenre                   |
 | ---- | -------------------- | -------------- | ----- | -------------------------- |